 Rapid prototyping refers to techniques used to quickly fabricate a scale model of a physical part or assembly using three-dimensional computer-aided design (CAD) data.
 Construction of the part or assembly is usually done using 3D printing or “additive layer manufacturing” technology.
 The purpose of a physical prototype is to review a realistic physical instance of a product concept.

 It has a short lifecycle as part of the product design phase.
-Feedback is captured by product team members and potentially other stakeholders.
+Feedback is captured by exposing the prototype to members of the product team and potentially to other stakeholders.

 A pilot project refers to an initial roll-out of a system into production, targeting a limited scope of the intended final solution.
 The scope may be limited by the number of users who can access the system, the business processes affected, the business partners involved, or other restrictions as appropriate to the domain.

 The purpose of a pilot project is to test certain assumptions and configuration options — often in a production environment.
 This assumes that you do have the technology, the components, and the products involved.
 The pilot is a small-scale test and feedback capturing process, in a real /production environment.

 This is used for planning decisions related to the launch of a product to a large scale production environment.
 The lifecycle depends on the case, but it should be relatively short.
 Feedback is captured (implicitly and/or explicitly) which is then used to quantify the performance of the new product — for the given production configuration.